And in a single bound, she was free.

 Isn’t it better to try to change the world’s shortcomings than escape them?

 You’re welcome to try.
 People have been trying to improve the world or smash the system for years.
-The trouble with such do-goodery is that individual movements all have their own ideas on how the world should be run.
+The problem is that individual movements all have their own ideas on how the world should be run.
 There will never be a universally-satisfactory outcome.
 Escapologists recognise that life is short.
 We opt for ‘flight’ over ‘fight’ and to ignore the system where others would smash it.

 What would I do if I didn’t go to work?